Salmon run: Prospects

-In 2009, NOAA advised that continued runoff into North American rivers of three widely used pesticides containing neurotoxins will "jeopardize the continued existence" of endangered and threatened Pacific salmon.
+In 2009, NOAA advised that continued runoff into North American rivers of three widely used pesticides containing neurotoxins would "jeopardize the continued existence" of endangered and threatened Pacific salmon.
 Global warming could see the end of some salmon runs by the end of the century, such as the Californian runs of Chinook salmon.
-A 2010 United Nations report says increases in acidification of oceans means shellfish such as pteropods, an important component of the ocean salmon diet, are finding it difficult to build their aragonite shells.
-There are concerns that this too may endanger future salmon runs.
+A 2010 United Nations report said that increases in acidification of oceans would mean that shellfish such as Pteropods, an important component of the ocean salmon diet, would be finding it more difficult to build their aragonite shells.
+There were concerns that this too could endanger future salmon runs.

 In popular culture

 In a 1982 video game called Salmon Run, the player takes the role of Sam the Salmon, swimming upriver to mate.
 Along the way he encounters waterfalls, a bear, fishermen, and seagulls.

-In the Disney animated feature film, Brother Bear, Kenai and Koda reached the salmon run and met a large group of bears led by Tug at the Annual Salmon Run.
+In the 2003 Disney animated feature film, Brother Bear, Kenai and Koda reached the salmon run and met a large group of bears led by Tug at the Annual Salmon Run.
 Featuring the song "Welcome" by The Blind Boys of Alabama and Phil Collins.

-In the video game Splatoon 2, there is a game mode named Salmon Run.
-In addition, Splatoon 3 features an updated version of this mode.
+Splatoon 2 and 3 introduce the game mode "Salmon Run" where players fight off fictional Salmonids, a race of salmon-like beings.
+Grizzo Industries, owned by Mr. Grizz, employs players to hunt for salmonids and their eggs, similar to Grizzly bears hunting salmon in nature.
+The game's lore suggests that the Salmonids participate in a massive salmon migration every 70 years, which coincides with the time the Splatoon series takes place.